 - Prescription medications

 - Physical therapy and other rehabilitative therapies (speech therapy, nutrition, etc.)

 - Vocational therapy

 - Construction costs (to make a home ADA compliant)

 - Lost medical benefits

 - Loss of the ability to work in the future

 Can a Catastrophic Injury Attorney Help You?
 Contact Brett McCandlis Brown & Conner Today

-If you or a loved one has suffered from a catastrophic injury, you may be able to hold the liable party responsible for your losses.
+If you or a loved one has suffered from a catastrophic injury in Seattle or any other areas in Washington, you may be able to hold the liable party responsible for your losses.
 Whether it was from another driver, a transportation company, or even at a place of business, let the Washington injury attorneys at Brett McCandlis Brown & Conner, PLLC help make your life as whole as possible again.
 Schedule a free consultation with one of our personal injury lawyers today by calling 800-925-1875, or feel free to request a consultation online.